Gargano National Park

 Foresta Umbra is what remains of the primeval and thousand-year forest of Gargano Promontory and it is the most representative environment of its inland areas.
 Despite the devastation and insane deforestation carried out in the past three centuries, which stripped the forest bare on the hills and mountains of Gargano, Foresta Umbra has preserved an almost intact luxuriant vegetation with a rich variety of tree species, herbaceous and shrub formations.
 The explanations for the meaning of the name “Foresta Umbra” are lost in time and all of them, even though acceptable, are not sufficiently proven and do not provide a clear interpretation of the name.
 According to someone, the name Umbra would derive from the ancient tribe of the Umbri (a prehistoric tribe belonging to the Celtic group), who inhabited the forest and carried out raids against the nomadic shepherds living in the more fertile plains of the promontory; according to others, it could derive from “shady place” (the Italian word “ombra” means “shade”).

-The Strict Nature Reserve of Sfilzi develops along the slopes of Valle della Carpinosa, upstream Fonte di Sfilzi, the only perennial spring of Gargano mountain area.
-It is a very well-preserved stretch of forest where it is possible to observe a very rich vegetation and interesting thermal inversion phenomena: beech trees grow in the cooler valley floor, while at higher altitudes there are Turkey oaks, downy oaks, and – in the most sunlit areas – typical species of the Mediterranean maquis.
+The Sfilzi Integral Reserve extends along the slopes of the Carpinosa Valley, upstream of the Fonte di Sfilzi, the only perennial spring existing in the mountain area of the Gargano.
+It is a very well-preserved strip of forest where, in addition to a very rich vegetation, interesting thermal inversion phenomena can be observed: the beech is located in the cooler valley floor, while at higher altitudes you can find the Turkey oak, the downy oak and even, in the sunniest exposures, typical essences of the Mediterranean maquis.

 The predominant vegetation of the Reserves Foresta Umbra and Falascone consists of beech high forest with a multilayered and very complex structure, enabling an excellent development of the shrub and herbaceous layers, both extraordinarily rich in species.
 Here, the Beech Tree is associated with the Common Hornbeam, the European Hop-hornbeam, with maples, limes, elms, ashes, with the Manna Ash and the Yew, and in the shrub layer, with the Butcher’s Broom, the Holly, and the Daphne.
 In the Reserve of Falascone, there are thousand-year-old yew trees, whose hard wood spared them from axes and saws.